 1. Robert Half

 On our website, you can search thousands of job listings from the companies we work with around the world.
 Many of the opportunities we offer are exclusive to Robert Half and can't be found elsewhere, online or off.
-We also offer job search and career advice, a robust library of workplace research and information about what it's like to work for Robert Half.
+Job seekers can submit a resume, apply for temporary or full-time positions and subscribe to job alerts to stay updated on brand-new opportunities.
+We also offer job search and career advice on our award-winning blog, a robust library of research into workplace trends and our annual Salary Guides to see what you can earn.
+(Employers, our website also allows you to browse our candidates and submit a hiring request for immediate follow-up.)

 We've been helping job seekers find great career opportunities since 1948.
 Let us find the right job for you.

 No list of best job search websites would be complete without this entry.
-CareerBuilder is one of the biggest job boards, and its robust search function allows you to filter by several criteria, including location, degree required and pay range.
+CareerBuilder, which has been around for more than 20 years, is one of the biggest job boards, and its robust search function allows you to filter by several criteria, including location, degree required and pay range.
+Job seekers can upload their resumes in any format.
 CareerBuilder partners with news media around the country and collects job listings from them.
-It also provides career advice and resources for candidates.
+It also provides career advice and resources for job candidates.

-A huge aggregator of postings from across the Web, this site consolidates listings from many job boards in one place.
+A huge aggregator of postings from across the Web, this site consolidates listings from many job boards and staffing agencies in one place.
 It also compiles information from various company career pages and allows you to search locally or globally.
+Indeed says 9.8 jobs are added to their site every second globally.

 This top networking site enables you to find jobs through your extended network.
+User profiles serve as resumes.
+You can easily share career-related content and solicit or supply recommendations.
 Additionally, you can join groups, participate in conversations and follow companies you find interesting and relevant to your job search.
+Premium paid features offer more advanced search functions and services.

-Job search website Glassdoor boasts a large database of company reviews — submitted by employees.
-Glassdoor promotes itself as giving job seekers insights into a company's work conditions, interview processes, salaries and benefits.
-In addition to providing job listings, Glassdoor allows employers to identify job candidates and market their companies to job seekers.
+Job search website Glassdoor started as a company ratings site with anonymous reviews authored by current or former employees.
+Glassdoor promotes itself as giving job seekers insights into a company's work environment, interview processes, salaries and benefits.
+In addition to now providing millions of job listings, Glassdoor allows employers to identify job candidates and market their companies to job seekers.

 This massive job site is aptly named because it includes one of the largest number of job listings of any website.
-It also allows you to upload your resume and offers networking boards, as well as a search alert service so you can get targeted posts delivered via email.
+The company offers services in more than 40 countries.
+It allows you to upload your resume and offers networking boards, as well as a search alert service so you can get targeted posts delivered via email.

 This search engine offers an email alerts service and lets you save your job searches.
 Candidates can sort their searches to focus on companies that hire veterans, have a high rate of diversity and abide by eco-friendly practices, among other criteria.